-TBM has responded to every natural disaster in Texas since 1967 and many beyond it, including the Southeast Asia tsunami, Hurricane Katrina and the Sept.
+Texans on Mission has responded to every natural disaster in Texas since 1967 and many beyond it, including the Southeast Asia tsunami, Hurricane Katrina and the Sept.
 11 terrorist attacks.
-Through a diverse array of ministries, TBM has provided the calm after the storm for millions.
+Through a diverse array of ministries, Texans on Mission has provided the calm after the storm for millions.

 Volunteer Now